CaptainArbitrary/ManyMedicines/README.md

 <img alt="Coagulase" src="Common/Textures/Things/Item/Drug/MMeds_Coagulase.png" align="left" width="64">

 Coagulase is a powerful intravenous coagulant that when administered temporarily stops all bleeding.
 It can be self-administered, or given to a person who requires aid.
 Effects last for about two hours.
 Potentially life-threatening complications include heart attack and ischemic stroke.

+## Licensing

+Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This content/mod is not official and is not endorsed by Ludeon.